TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Architecture/Components/Index.rst

 Storage
 """""""

-The Storage is the focal point FAL architecture.
+The Storage is the focal point of the FAL architecture.
 Even though it doesn't do the actual low-level actions on a File (that's up to the Driver), it still does the largest part of the logic.

 Among the many things done by the Storage layer are: